 Many people are confused about the whole issue of the EU referendum.
 The information out there is very hard to understand.
-This makes it hard to draw the various strands together into a meaningful meaning, therefore stiffling a reasoned conclusion.
+This makes it hard to draw the various strands together into a meaningful meaning, therefore stifling a reasoned conclusion whether to stay in or out.
 Without us accepting it, we know very little about the pros and cons of staying or leaving.
-Our minds are being manipulated by the political rhetoric that surrrounds matters that get us going – such as immigration.
+Our minds are being manipulated by the political rhetoric that surrounds matters that get us going – such as immigration.

 It is in my belief, that a Brexit will not solve the UK Immigration issue, because firstly immigration is so closely tied up with the topic of trade.
 Upon an exit, Britain would have to negotiate a trade agreement which allows the free movement of her goods and services as in the case of Switzerland.
 In return, the EU would expect Britain to agree to the free movement of EU labour within the UK borders.
 So what Brexit is expecting, might not be the desired outcome.